 Importers and exporters also help support GoodWeave and its commitment to provide rehabilitation and schooling for all rescued children.
 Exporters pay 0.25 percent of the export value of each rug, and importers pay a licensing fee of 1.75 percent of the shipment value.
 Licensing fees go toward monitoring, inspections and educational programs that are part of the GoodWeave program.

 Soon, the GoodWeave label will mean even more.
 In order to further the mission to end child labor by addressing the root causes of the problem, GoodWeave's certification standard will include other environmental and social criteria, guided by ISEAL’s Codes of Good Practice.
-Licensees will be required to demonstrate that their employees are working under safe conditions for a reasonable wage, among other requirements.
-GoodWeave certified rugs will become greener, as licensees work to identify negative impacts of production as well as ways to mitigate them.
+Licensees will be required to demonstrate that their employees are working under safe conditions for decent wages for example, and licensees will work to identify negative impacts of production as well as ways to mitigate them.
 Each producer will work with GoodWeave to develop a plan for improving working conditions and environmental impacts over time.
-To learn more about the new standard, visit www.GoodWeave.net.
+Click here to learn more about the expanded standard.

 You can help us end child labor and transform the lives of the thousands of children trapped in carpet work by making a tax-deductible donation today.
 Every dollar makes a difference.

 At the age of five, Manju was already working on the rug looms.
 While she has since been found and freed from illegal carpet work, some 250,000 children throughout South Asia still toil in obscurity.
-Through GoodWeave more than 3,700 kids like Manju have been rescued, rehabilitated and educated, and thousands more deterred from entering the work force.More Stories »
+Through GoodWeave nearly 3,600 kids like Manju have been rescued, rehabilitated and educated, and thousands more deterred from entering the work force.More Stories »

-GoodWeave is one of only 13 full-members of the ISEAL Alliance, the global association for sustainability standards whose Codes of Good Practice are seen as global references for developing and implementing credible standards.
+GoodWeave is one of only 14 full-members of the ISEAL Alliance, the global association for sustainability standards whose Codes of Good Practice are seen as global references for developing and implementing credible standards.